llord1/llord1.github.io/LegalSurvey.md

 ### Introduction:

 Several careers in society can contribute to the general sense of safety and security that Maslow has referred to in his famous hierarchy of needs.
 These include police forces, judges, and lawyers, among others.
 However, obvious yet often overlooked issues in communication can mean the difference between life and death in fields of practice such as medicine and law enforcement.
-Therefore, thoughtful data collection and monitoring of these crucial services can enhance and optimize their performance.
+Therefore, thoughtful data collection and monitoring of these critical services can enhance and optimize their performance.

 ### Literature Review:

 Lack of labor demographic and linguistic data in Saint Lucia:

 Thoughtful deliberation of linguistics, particularly consideration of language barriers, is increasing in the medical field.
 As recently as 2019, Sweden conducted a national study on health care professionals' communications through interpreters; this study occurred after noting that many parents utilizing neonatal care were foreign-born and unable to effectively communicate with the healthcare professionals in the local language {% cite patriksson2019health %}.
 In 2013, linguistic work had been done to highlight communications issues between physicians and Spanish-speaking Latin American women with pelvic floor disorders {% cite sevilla2013communication %}; this study highlighted that apart from patients’ lack of disease understanding, there was a lack of Spanish proficiency among the participating physicians.
 Another 2013 qualitative study conducted on linguistics, centered around the perceptions of patient-provider communication in breast and cervical cancer-related care when dealing with low-income English and Spanish-speaking women {% cite simon2013perceptions %}.
-In 2009, similar work was conducted on competent peer support intervention for Spanish-speaking Latinas with breast cancer {% cite napoles2009developing %}.
+In 2009, there was similar work done on a competent peer support intervention for Spanish-speaking Latinas with breast cancer {% cite napoles2009developing %}.
 Questioning the possible ties of linguistics to various professions is not necessarily new, yet few resources are being dedicated to detecting communication issues and improving communication within multilingual countries.
 More interesting would be the pivot of looking at persons who are already multilingual in a field, and noting if they have sufficient training and resources when their primary language is not the dominant language of the country in which they practice.
 One study did investigate Spanish–English bilingual psychotherapists and their Personal and professional language development and use {% cite verdinelli2009spanish %}.
-Another study observed instances where nurses double as interpreters (a study of Spanish-speaking patients in a U.S. primary care setting) {% cite elderkin2001nurses %}.
+Another study observed instances where nurses double as interpreters (a study of Spanish-speaking patients in an American primary care setting) {% cite elderkin2001nurses %}.

 While data collection on the various professions can be conducted by private companies, it is typically undertaken by government-backed labor agencies, to ensure that the data is freely available to the public.
-In America, the U.S. Bureau of Labor Statistics collects such data and hosts it on a public website {% cite BLS2020 %}.
+In America, the Bureau of Labor Statistics collects such data and hosts it on a public website {% cite BLS2020 %}.
 While not all developing nations have been able to dedicate resources to the close monitoring of this data, its value is increasingly recognized.

 While the U.S. Bureau of Labor Statistics provides general information on the demographics of the lawyers in the country, the American Bar Association (ABA) gathers more detailed information on Legal Profession Statistics {% cite aba_2020 BLS2020 %}.
 Their current statistical data assisted with research on lawyers and the legal profession.
-Their website notes data on the topics of lawyer demographics (including matters of disability, women, and minority/people of color).
-It also encompasses justice system statistics (including topics on public perception of justice system/lawyers and the justice system), court statistics (including cases filed, and criminal justice statistics). this association also notes the topics of law students and education and legal salaries (and related attrition/retention data).
+Their website notes data on lawyer demographics (including disability, women, and minority/people of color topics).
+It also encompasses justice system statistics (including public perception of justice system/lawyers and the justice system matters), court statistics (including cases filed, and criminal justice statistics).
+This association also notes the topics of law students and education and legal salaries (and related attrition/retention data).

 Currently, lawyer demographics in Saint Lucia (SLU) do not appear to be centrally gathered.
 The 2016 Labour Force Survey, made publicly available by The Central Statistical Office of SLU, did inquire into participants' industry - "What is the name of the business where you/....... work?
 What type of activity is carried on there?" {% cite  govtSLU_Labour_2017 %}.
 However, the dataset ultimately appears to have been simplified to the point where details on individual professions were rendered indiscernible.
 The closest response, related to lawyers, would be one that highlighted "professional, scientific and technical activities"; this made up 1.0%  (51 participants) of the survey.
 A representative of The Central Statistical Office of SLU stated that the data in the country's 2016 Labour Force Survey was "not disaggregated in such a way to get a count of all lawyers" {% cite govtSLU_Labour_2017 %}.
 It was also stated that since the 2016 Labour Force Survey "utilizes a sample if it were to give a figure it would not be representative" {% cite govtSLU_Labour_2017 %}.
 Ultimately, even the president of the Bar Association of SLU, also confirmed that she was unaware of the departments of government bearing statistical data specific to lawyers.